 - a.
 For purposes of this table, open circuit cooling tower performance is defined by ASHRAE as the water flow rating of the tower at the thermal rating condition listed in Table 6.8.1-7 of ASHRAE Standard 90.1 divided by the fan motor nameplate power. - b.
 For purposes of this table, closed circuit cooling tower performance is defined by ASHRAE as the process water flow rating of the tower at the thermal rating condition listed in Table 6.8.1-7 of ASHRAE Standard 90.1 divided by the sum of the fan motor nameplate power and the integral spray pump motor nameplate power. - c.
-For purposes of this table, air-cooled condenser performance is defined as the heat rejected from the refrigerant divided by the fan motor nameplate power. - d.
+For purposes of this table, dry-cooler performance is defined as the process water flow rating of the unit at the thermal rating listed in Table 6.8 1-7 of ASHRAE Standard 90.1 divided by the total fan motor nameplate power of the unit, and air-cooled condenser performance is defined as the heat rejected from the refrigerant divided by the total fan motor nameplate power of the unit. - d.
 Section 12 [of ASHRAE Standard 90.1] contains a complete specification of the referenced test procedure, including the referenced year version of the test procedure. - e.
-The efficiencies and test procedures for both open and closed circuit cooling towers are not applicable to hybrid cooling towers that contain a combination of separate wet and dry heat exchange sections. - f.
+The efficiencies and test procedures for both open and closed circuit cooling towers are not applicable to hybrid cooling towers that contain a combination of separate wet and dry heat exchange sections.
+The certification requirements do not apply to field-erected cooling towers. - f.
 All cooling towers shall comply with the minimum efficiency listed in the table for that specific type of tower with the capacity effect of any project-specific accessories and/or options included in the capacity of the cooling tower. - g.
-For the purposes of this table, evaporative condenser performance is defined as the heat rejected at the specific rating condition in the table, divided by the sum of the fan motor nameplate power and the integral spray pump nameplate power. - Requirements for evaporative condensers are listed with ammonia (R-717) and R-507A as test fluids in the table.
-Evaporative condensers intended for use with halocarbon refrigerants other than R-507A must meet the minimum efficiency requirements listed above with R-507A as the test fluid.
+For the purposes of this table, evaporative condenser performance is defined as the heat rejected at the specific rating condition in the table, divided by the sum of the fan motor nameplate power and the integral spray pump nameplate power. - h.
+Requirements for evaporative condensers are listed with ammonia (R-717) and R-448A as test fluids in the table.
+Evaporative condensers intended for use with halocarbon refrigerants other than R-448A must meet the minimum efficiency requirements listed above with R-448A as the test fluid.
+For R-448A, which is a zeotropic refrigerant, the condensing temperature is defined as the arithmetic average of the dew point and the bubble point temperatures corresponding to the refrigerant pressure at the condenser entrance.

 An important point to note in Standard 90.1 pertaining to cooling towers is that centrifugal fan open circuit cooling towers with a combined rated capacity of 1,100 USGPM or greater at 95°F (35°C) condenser water return, 85°F (29.4°C) condenser water supply, and 75°F (23.9°C) entering wet-bulb temperature shall meet the energy efficiency requirement for axial fan open circuit cooling towers listed in ASHRAE table 6.8.1G (Table 1).
 The exception to this rule is when the centrifugal open circuit cooling towers are ducted with inlet or discharge ducting or require external sound attenuation.
+Axial fan open circuit cooling towers should be used whenever possible for the lowest fan energy consumption (fan energy savings of approximately 50% versus centrifugal units).
+However, centrifugal fan open circuit cooling towers or operation in very cold climates, or to meet other unique Customer needs.